ppy/osu-wiki/news/2025/2025-05-15-project-loved-may-2025.md

 213 BPM, 2:34 | 6.27★\
 *description written by [Dahcreeper](https://osu.ppy.sh/users/6926006)*

 [Greaper](https://osu.ppy.sh/users/2369776) entering the Loved section for the first time with his map of [USAO's *Cthugha*](https://osu.ppy.sh/beatmapsets/1464062#fruits/3007246)!
-This was featured in the osu!
-Catch World Cup 2021 Semifinals as NM2.
+This was featured in the [osu!catch World Cup 2021](/wiki/Tournaments/CWC/2021#semifinals) Semifinals as NM2.
 Generally it is a comfortable flow map with some tricky stacks here and there.

 [![](/wiki/shared/news/2025-05-15-project-loved-may-2025/2170847.jpg)](https://osu.ppy.sh/community/forums/topics/{{TOPIC_ID}})